nichoth/basement/README.md

 * The image of the rocket inverts the color while the login is 'resolving'

 * We're using the browser's default validation UI to show problems with validating the login form.
 The is no display built for a server-side error with login because there is no server

+## TODO
+* lighthouse
+  - performance -- how to measure the 'real' site vs a development site?